vmware-tanzu/application-accelerator-samples/angular-frontend/AUTHORIZATION.md

-## Authorization
+# Authorization
-If you want to use the Tanzu AppSSO Authserver, there are a few things to consider
+To leverage the benefits of Tanzu AppSSO Authserver, there are a few things you should take into consideration.

-### Inner loop (development mode)
+## Inner Loop (Development Mode)
-#### Configuring the `auth.conf.json`
+### Configuration of auth.conf.json
-In your Angular app, there should be an `auth.conf.json`.
-The items in there refer to the following:
+Your Angular app should have an auth.conf.json file that needs configuration.
+The items in the file correspond to the following:

 ```json
 {
   "clientId": "your-client-id",